New Features and Improvements in OWOX BI Attribution

 The model now provides more accurate results than ever before in projects with low traffic

-We’ve run hundreds of tests to check the performance of the Funnel Based attribution model.
+We’ve run hundreds of tests to check the performance of the ML Funnel Based attribution model.
 The model had excellent results with large projects.
 It immediately displayed which campaigns were under or overvalued, as compared to the Last Non-Direct Click, the default attribution model in Google Analytics.
 With that said, the results were less accurate in projects with relatively low traffic, Less than 20,000 visits per day since there wasn’t enough data for the calculations.
 This same problem occurred in large projects while calculating the probability of progression through the funnel for narrow user segments.

 Scoring.
 As in, assigning scores to the progression through each stage of the funnel, is now used in calculations.
 The portion of the conversion value each step will be allocated is then calculated based on these scores.
 This approach allows for obtaining high quality results in projects with any traffic, regardless of the data volume.
 You can read more about the calculation logic in a separate article.